avnsp/avnsp-web/README.md

 AVNSP
 =========
 This is a distributed web application.
 Where the different parts are connected via AMQP (RabbitMQ).
-Specific actions should emit events which other applications then can react on.

 For example the image upload works like this:
 The web app has a page where users can select which files to upload.